Experimental Pathology Research Laboratory Technologies & Fees

-We were awarded a National Institutes of Health shared instrumentation grant for the PerkinElmer Vectra®, a quantitative high-throughput imaging system that overcomes many of the technical difficulties that can arise with the use of many other tissue-imaging systems.
+We were awarded a National Institutes of Health shared instrumentation grant (NIH S10) for the Akoya/PerkinElmer Vectra®, a quantitative high-throughput imaging system that overcomes many of the technical difficulties that can arise with the use of many other tissue-imaging systems.

 We also provide basic image analysis and training on our inForm® software platform.

-All technologies and instrument rentals at are available to investigators at competitive prices.
+All technologies and instrument rentals are available to investigators at competitive prices.

 The components of pricing for each technology includes the cost of consumables, the cost for technician time, and a small percentage of any associated service contracts.
 As with many of our technologies, the incremental cost of each procedure is affected by overall volume.
 As volume increases, we pass the resulting savings on to users in the form of reduced prices.